-- Use names that are clear and visually unambiguous. - Be consistent in choosing names. - Use names which are rich in meaning. - Code will be reused in ways the original developers have not imagined.
+- Use names that are clear and visually unambiguous. - Be consistent in choosing names.

 Ruby.20 Dead Store [WXQ]

 Ruby is susceptible to errors of accidental assignments resulting from typos of variable names.
 Since variables do not need to declared before use such an assignment may go unnoticed.
 Such behaviour is indicative of programmer error.